 Property Tax Deduction for Income Taxes

-Property taxes may be deductible on federal income tax returns.
-If you itemize your deductions, you may include the ad valorem portion of your bill; however, the non-ad valorem assessments may not be deductible.
-You should consult with your tax return preparer before including the non-ad valorem assessments in your deductions.
-According to the IRS, "Include taxes (state, local or foreign) you paid on real estate you own that was not used for business, but only if the taxes are based on the assessed value of the property."
-For further information, the following is a link to the relevant section on the IRS website.
-Go to page A-6, "Line 6 Real Estate Taxes" www.irs.gov/pub/irs-pdf/i1040sca.pdf.
+Property taxes may be deductible on federal income tax returns; however, you may wish to consult your tax return preparer before including the non-ad valorem assessments in your deductions.
+According to the IRS, "Include taxes (state, local or foreign) you paid on real estate you own that was not used for business, but only if the taxes are assessed uniformly at a like rate on all real property throughout the community, and the proceeds are used for general community or governmental purposes."
+For further information, the following is a link to the relevant IRS publication: www.irs.gov/pub/irs-pdf/i1040sca.pdf.